Minimax Optimal Strategy for Delayed Observations in Online Reinforcement Learning: Proof of Theorem

 \begin{proposition}[Formal statement of \cref{prop:l1 estimation}] Suppose $d$ is larger than some absolute constant and $0 < \varepsilon < \frac{1}{48 \log d}$ is given.
 Let $n = \lfloor \frac{d}{1152 \varepsilon^2 \log d} \rfloor$.
 Suppose $\hat{L}^n$ is an estimator for $\frac{1}{d} \| \thetab \|_1$ based on $n$ observations $\{(I_t, X_t)\}_{t=1}^n$.
 Then, we have

 meaning that every estimator based on only $n$ samples incurs the error of at least $\varepsilon$ for some $\thetab$ with probability at least $\frac{1}{8}$. \end{proposition}

 The proposition is closely related to Theorem 3 in \citet{cai2011testing}.
-The theorem also considers the problem of estimating $\| \thetab\|_1$, but the observation is just a single $d$-dimensional vector sampled from a Gaussian distribution $\Ncal(\thetab, I_d)$, and the measurement of risk is different.
+Their theorem also considers the problem of estimating $\| \thetab\|_1$, but the observation considered is a single $d$-dimensional vector sampled from a Gaussian distribution $\Ncal(\thetab, I_d)$, and the measurement of risk is also different.
 The proof of \cref{prop:l1 estimation 2} follows the high-level roadmap of Theorem 3 in \citet{cai2011testing}, but the intermediate steps require a significantly different type of computation due to this difference.
 The proof of \cref{prop:l1 estimation 2} is presented in \cref{appx:proof of l1 estimation}.